Psychotherapy. Relationship Dependency. Breaking Codependency Cycle.

 In the process of healing, I will guide you to:

-You will benefit from being taught what a healthy relationship is and from learning skills to establish and maintain these relationships.
+You will benefit from understanding what a healthy relationship is and from learning skills to establish and maintain these relationships.
 Changes might occur in unwanted results in your relationships.
 You will have my complete support through these difficult times.

 It is important for codependents to learn to give up certain types of control.
 For example, you will need to learn the difference between having control over your own life and trying to control others’ lives.
 Codependents frequently attempt to control others by acting as “rescuers” and “fixers.”
 You need to realize that these attempts at control heighten the level of stress in relationships and often serve to alienate others.

 Codependents typically perceive themselves to be inherently flawed or inadequate.
 You will benefit from learning the difference between shame and guilt.
 You will learn how to recognize and interrupt feelings of toxic shame.
 You will benefit from developing a problem-focused perspective as opposed to a self-blame perspective.

 The inner child refers to the part of the individual that is energetic and creative, the person one really is on the inside.
 When the true self is not nurtured or allowed free expression, a codependent, false self emerges.
 It is really important to heal and nurture your inner child and grieve the earlier experiences that may have inhibited the development of a healthy inner child.

 You may benefit from focus on increasing your personal power by learning to understand the importance of changing the social and political institutions that created the problem.

 SEE YOUR DESIRE FOR CONNECTEDNESS AS REAL STRENGTH